ishaan2207/COSC-320-Project/README.md

 Let n = number of words in the string, i = number of indexes found to be replaced in the string The time complexity for insertion in a doubly linked list is O(1) and there are i indexes to be replaced which means the effective time complexity for this particular algorithm is O(i).
 Asymptotic runtime - O(i)

+**Algorithm Graphs:-**

+First Algorithm:
+As you can see in the graphs, the first one shows the real values generated at differeant input sizes for the tweets.
+The dataset that we chose contains 925000 tweets so the maximum has been set to that.
+If we compare our graphs values to the asymptotic runtime that we got for the first algorith of O(m\*n), we can see that the values are consistent with that.

+Second Algorithm: